Deltares/Wflow.jl/docs/src/user_guide/additional_options.md

 Wflow.BMI.initialize
 Wflow.BMI.get_input_var_names
 ```

+Variables with a third dimension, for example `layer` as part of the vertical `SBM` concept,
+are exposed as two-dimensional grids through the Wflow BMI implementation.
+For these
+variables the index of this third dimension is required, by adding `[k]` to the variable
+name (`k` refers to the index of the third dimension).
+For example, the variable
+`vertical.vwc[1]` refers to the first soil layer of the vertical `SBM` concept.

 ### Couple to a groundwater model
 For the coupling of wflow\_sbm (SBM + kinematic wave) with a groundwater model (e.g.